-(g) Payments to the Project Manager
+(f) Payments to the Project Manager

-The Grower agrees to pay to the Project Manager all the amounts payable to the Project Manager, which are contained in the Project Management Contract.
+The Grower agrees to pay to the Project Manager all the amounts payable to the Project Manager, which are contained in the Project Management Contract (see also Section 5 - Fees and Costs).

-(h) Termination in the Event of Default
+(g) Termination in the Event of Default

-- The Project Manager will be entitled to terminate the Contract if the Grower defaults under the Contract and the default shall have continued, in the case of an obligation to pay money, for a period of 14 days and in any other case, for a period of 1 month after receipt by the Grower of written notice from the Project Manager specifying the default and requiring the default to be rectified. - (ii) The Grower will be entitled to terminate the Contract if the Project Manager is in default of any obligation under the Contract and such default shall have continued for a period of 6 months after receipt by the Project Manager of written notice from the Grower specifying the default and requesting that the default be remedied. - (iii) Either party may terminate the Contract if the Sub-lease is terminated.
+- (i) The Project Manager will be entitled to terminate the Contract if the Grower defaults under the Contract and the default shall have continued, in the case of an obligation to pay money, for a period of 14 days and in any other case, for a period of 1 month after receipt by the Grower of written notice from the Project Manager specifying the default and requiring the default to be rectified. - (ii) The Grower will be entitled to terminate the Contract if the Project Manager becomes insolvent, ceases to carry on business or is in default of any obligation under the Contract and such default shall have continued for a period of 6 months after receipt by the Project Manager of written notice from the Grower specifying the default and requesting that the default be remedied. - (iii) Either party may terminate the Contract if the Sub-lease is terminated.